parkerlewis9/express_itunes_app/README.md

 __Style your app__.
 Make navigating around easy.
 Make the different crud pages for scores look nice.
 And of course, make the guessing game portion look as beautiful as before.

+##BONUS
+1. Use bootstrap or some other css library to do your styling
+2. Instead of reloading a new page after every song, use ajax to both submit the new score and load a new song from the itunes api via jsonp

 ## HINTS

 * Since we are no longer making client side requests to the itunes api, jsonp is not necessary.